- Adobe Connect

 Authentication: Required after logoff, shutdown or restart of your computer.

-Anti-Virus software: Immediate quarantine if not installed, running, and up-to-date.
+Anti-Virus software: Must be installed, running, and up-to-date.

-NAT: If you have a device, such as a wireless/wired router, doing NAT, immediate quarantine.
+NAT: If you have a device, such as a wireless/wired router, doing NAT.

-OS Patch Level: Quarantine if Windows Update is not set to automatically download and install all updates.
+OS Patch Level: Windows Update must be set to automatically download and install all updates.

 Anti-Spyware: (Anti-Spyware is only recommended)